-Despite the lack of evidence for or against the practice of detox, and warnings from the scientific community about the dangers of detox diets and products it is evident that people respond to advertisements for these cleansing devices.
+This is despite a lack of evidence for or against the practice of detox, and warnings from the scientific community about the dangers of detox diets

 At best the products do no more than what the body does naturally and at worst detox products may not be tested, and could be potentially toxic and dangerous.

 While the term "detox" lacks definition, the core of a detox program or regime is usually a restrictive diet

 and in some cases fasting.
 The length of programs varies from a one day fast to a 30 day "cleanse".

 Detox programs often advocate elimination with the use of some type of laxative in addition to a restrictive diet.

 The consumption of lots of water